Differentiable Sparsification for Deep Neural Networks: Introduction

 \section{Introduction}

-The success of deep neural networks (DNNs) has changed the paradigm of machine learning and pattern recognition from feature engineering to architecture engineering~\cite{Lecun1989,Krizhevsky2012,Simonyan2015,He2016,Xie2017}.
-Although DNNs have relieved the burden of feature engineering, comparable human efforts are instead required to design an effective architecture, such as by determining the number of neurons or layers and the connections between nodes.
-In addition, as DNNs grow ever larger (even up to 10–68 million parameters)~\cite{He2016ID,Huang2017,Larsson2017,Xie2017}, a considerable amount of effort is also being invested in reducing the sizes of existing models and in being able to deploy such networks on constrained platforms with acceptable latency periods~\cite{Han2015,Han2016}.
+Since the ground-breaking success of deep neural networks (DNNs) in the realm of machine learning and pattern recognition~\cite{Lecun1989,Krizhevsky2012}, the focal point has shifted from feature engineering to architecture engineering~\cite{Simonyan2015,He2016,He2016ID,Xie2017}.
+While DNNs have eased the need for extensive feature engineering, crafting an effective architecture now demands comparable human involvement.
+This entails determining the appropriate number of neurons, layers and connections between nodes.
+Furthermore, as DNNs continue to grow in size, substantial efforts are being dedicated to reducing the size of these models.